niveditha26/Chronic-Kidney-Disease-Prediction/README.md

 This data set has a lot of missing values, for filling in those values we can do 3 things

-1. Take the mean of the values and replace the missing porting with the mean.
+1. Take the mean of the values and replace the missing portion with the mean.

-2. Removing the data with missing values ( this would result in the loss of data )
+2. Removing the data with missing values ( this would result in a lot of loss of data )

 3. Predict the missing values using Multi-Variate Linear Regression.